 - support learners of all ages by implementing formal, informal, and higher education programming and public outreach

 NAI’s teams are supported through cooperative agreements between NASA and the teams’ institutions; these agreements involve substantial contributions from both NASA and the team.
 The executive summaries from each team’s latest annual report describe their recent contributions to astrobiology research.

-Currently, the NAI has 15 teams including ~840 researchers distributed across ~180 institutions.
+Currently, the NAI has 12 teams including ~700 researchers distributed across ~180 institutions.
 It also has 13 international partner organizations.
-The Director and a small staff at “NAI Central,” located at NASA Ames Research Center in Mountain View, California, administer the Institute.
+The Director and a small staff at “NAI Central,” located at NASA Ames Research Center in Mountain View, California, administers the Institute.
 Each team’s Principal Investigator, together with the NAI Director and Deputy Director, comprise the Executive Council.
 Its role is to consider matters of Institute-wide research, space mission activities, technological development, and external partnerships.

 NASA Astrobiology Program

 The NAI is one of six elements in the NASA Astrobiology Program.
 The others are the Exobiology and Evolutionary Biology Program, established in 1959 to support research on pathways leading to and from the origin of life with a focus on determining the potential for life to exist elsewhere in the Universe.
 The other four elements, Planetary Science and Technology Through Analog Research, MatiSSE, PICASSO and the Habitable Worlds Program, are the result of a restructure to the Astrobiology Program in 2014.
 The scope of the NASA Astrobiology Program is defined by the Astrobiology Roadmap, updated in 2008 and will soon be replaced by the 2014 Strategy due out by the end of 2014.